lailsonbm/awesome_nested_fields/README.md

 Installation
 ------------

+### Rails 3.1

-1. Add the gem to your Gemfile.
+1. Add the gem to your Gemfile and run `bundle install` to make sure the gem gets installed.

         gem 'awesome_nested_fields'

-2. Run bundler to make sure the gem gets installed.

-        bundle install

-3. Include the `jquery.nested-fields.js` file in your template (or in the pages that will use nested fields).
+2. Add this line to `app/assets/javascripts/application.js` (or where you prefer) so the javascript dependency is added to the asset pipeline.
+Be sure to include this line after jQuery and jQuery UJS Adapter.

+        //= require jquery.nested-fields

+3. Rock with your _awesome_ nested models.

+### Rails 3.0

+1. Add the gem to your Gemfile and run `bundle install` to make sure the gem gets installed.
+Be sure to include it after `jquery-rails` so the javascript files are added in the correct order at the templates.

+        gem 'awesome_nested_fields'

+2. Copy the javascript dependency to `public\javascripts` by using the generator.

+        rails generate awesome_nested_fields:install

+3. (Optional) The javascript dependency will be added automatically to the defaults javascript files.
+If you don't use `javascript_include_tag :defaults` in your templates for some reason, require the file manually.

         <script src="/javascripts/jquery.nested-fields.js" type="text/javascript"></script>

-Now you're ready to rock with nested models.
-Don't forget to include the javascript file _after_ you've included jQuery.
-And don't worry because this file isn't on the public folder: it comes bundled into the gem.
+4. Now you're ready to rock with your _awesome_ nested models.
+It will be so fun as in Rails 3.1, I promise.

 Basic Usage